 Do IMS treatments hurt?

-Regarding IMS treatments “hurting,” it’s important to clarify that the discomfort felt is not from the needles themselves, but from the muscle’s response to the needles.
+Regarding IMS treatments being painful or “hurting,” it’s important to clarify that the discomfort the client feels is not from the needles themselves, but from the muscle’s response to the needles.
 The discomfort is from the muscle tension caused by the presence of the needle in the muscle.
-The muscle tension experienced can be very mild to the point where it is barely noticeable, but it can also be quite significant where it can feel like a charlie-horse.
-However, not every needle will be uncomfortable.
-Most commonly the amount of discomfort felt is usually no more than the same sensation as getting a deep tissue massage.
+The muscle tension experienced can be very mild to the point where it is barely noticeable, but it can also be quite significant where it can feel like a ‘charlie-horse’.

 Are there any side effects of IMS treatments?